angeluriot/Papermap/doc/why.md

 <br/>

-## 📃 Papermap VS a scientific study
+## ðŸ“ƒ Papermap VS a scientific study

 A single scientific study is not enough to draw definitive conclusions.
 Almost all topics have at least one outlier study that contradicts the consensus.